SergM2014/twnty/README.md

 put localhost/api/tasks/1

-{"title": "upTitle", "description": "upDescription", "status": "upProcessing", "executor": 2 }
+{"title": "upTitle", "description": "upDescription", "status": "processing", "executor": 2 }

 delete localhost/api/tasks/1

+task can have status - new, processing, checking, completed

+as executor should be put only an integer, it means id of user
 ____________________________________________________________________
 If we delete user, connected to him tasks will be also removed!!!
 ____________________________________________________________________